Let us seek Wisdom for God’s Kingdom

 An understanding heart is God’s gift (Prov 2:6).
 We need it every day, and in all aspects of our life (family, work, studies, and in all life’s decisions) in order to succeed.
 So, the Apostle James encourages us: “If any of you is lacking in wisdom, ask God, who gives to all generously…and it will be given to you (Jas 1:5).
 Wisdom was given to Solomon, because he asked for it.
 However, God expects us to ask wisely, reasonably and not selfishly.

 In the second reading, Paul reminds us that: “In everything, God works for good with those who love him, who are called according to his purpose.”
 That is, that God is leading us through the storms of life towards our home, and towards his kingdom.
 Carefully, He orders all the events of our lives in order to lead us there.
 This is what we call providence.
 Simply put, that God’s powerful hand is active in all the circumstances of our lives.

 Nothing exists or occurs in heaven or on earth without the knowledge of God.
-By saying that “all things work together for us,” Paul tries to reassure us that there is no discord in God’s providence.
+By saying that “all things work together for us,” Paul assures us that there is no discord in God’s providence.
 This is especially, for those who through their faith in Christ have wisely become God’s friends.
 He also assures us that, nothing can ultimately work against those whom God has chosen and predestined for his Kingdom.
 Those, who walk faithfully with him.